kristianeo/QuizGonk/README.md

   - Choose to review incorrect answers or return to main menu

 - **Review Screen**:
-  - Press 'n' for next question, 'p' for previous
+  - Use key arrows to loop through wrongly answered questions
+  - Your answers are highlighted in red, while correct answers are green
   - Press 'm' to return to main menu
-  - Correct answers are marked with "<--- Correct"
-  - Your answers are marked with "<--- You answered"
+  - Press 'q' or 'x' to quit

 ## Authors